Table of Contents

 Due to the citric acid in grapefruits, eating a bite will likely cause your dog to experience tummy troubles and possibly vomiting and diarrhea.
 Though grapefruit is too sour for most dogs’ tastes, it’s a good idea to keep them well out of reach from curious dogs that like to try eating everything.

 Be especially cautious about discarding the seeds and rind of a grapefruit.
-Not only does the rind contain essential oils which will upset your dog’s digestive system, it is also very tough and difficult to digest.
+Not only does the rind contain essential oils which will upset your dog’s digestive system, but it is also very tough and difficult to digest.
 The seeds and rind may also pose a choking hazard for some dogs.
 If you suspect your dog has swallowed the rind of a grapefruit, contact your veterinarian.
+Maintain dog health insurance on your pets, so you’ll be able to get treatment for any kind of stomach upset.

 When sharing safe fruits and vegetables with your dog, keep the 10% rule in mind: added snacks including fruits and veggies should make up no more than 10% of your pet’s diet.